 Hook are available in sizes as small as 4.00mm, and have been made as large as 20.00mm.
 To date, the following sizes have been made: 4.00mm, 4.50mm, 5.00mm, 5.50mm, 6.00mm, 6.50mm, 7.00mm, 7.50mm 8.00mm, 8.50mm, 9.00mm, 9.50mm, 10.00mm, 10.50mm, 11.00mm, 11.50mm, 12.00mm, 12.50mm, 13.00mm, 13.50mm, 14.00mm, 14.50mm, 15.00mm, 16.00mm, 20.00mm.

 Please note that some of the sizes are NOT traditional/typical sizes.
 Does a 7.50mm exist in real life?
 Probably not.
 But maybe you're a tight crocheter and 6.50mm just isn't working for you!

-The cost of each hook entirely depends on wood type, hook size, and whether the hook is of the woodsy or mutli-wood persuasion.
-Some woods are much harder than others, which means they are a LOT more labour intensive to carve and sand; this will be reflected in the price.
+The cost of each hook entirely depends on wood type, size, and if it is of the woodsy or mutli-wood persuasion.
 All prices are in Canadian dollars - you can use currency conversion tools such as this one (or directly on Google) to calculate the cost in your currency.